-- request the deletion or removal of personal data where there is no compelling reason for its continued processing; - restrict our processing of your personal data (i.e. permitting its storage but no further processing); - object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics; or - not be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you.
+- have your personal data rectified if it is inaccurate or incomplete; - request the deletion or removal of personal data where there is no compelling reason for its continued processing; - restrict our processing of your personal data (i.e. permitting its storage but no further processing); - object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics; or - not be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you.